vebbis321/thel.foo/content/posts/validation/index.md

  }
 ```

 Nice!
-But now our code won't compile because we haven't implemented the `errorLabel` and we don't have an container that can take care of showing and hiding our `errorLabel`.
+But our code still won't compile because we haven't implemented the `errorLabel` -- and we don't have a container that can show and hide our `errorLabel`.
 So let's implement the `errorLabel` first:

 ```swift
 private lazy var errorLabel: UILabel = {